 Whether you hug for 20 seconds or two seconds, there is value in connecting physically through hugging and warm touch, especially in close relationships.

-If you hesitate to give hugs because you are worried about body odor, Lume can help.
+If you hesitate to give hugs because you are worried about body odor, Lume Deodorant for Underarms & Private Parts can help.
 Lume effectively controls body odor because it prevents bacteria from consuming bodily fluids like sweat and creating a stink.
 Lume can be used anywhere externally you have an odor and wish you didn’t.
 Anywhere.

-Scot, one of our enthusiastic fans, reached out after discovering that Lume made a difference for him and told Dr. Klingman, “I have a lot more confidence when I hug people”.
+Scot, one of our enthusiastic fans, reached out after discovering that Lume made a difference for him and told Lume's creator, Dr. Shannon Klingman, “I have a lot more confidence when I hug people”.